turingschool-examples/backend_mod_1_prework/day_1/questions.md

             character will do split the string at these characters and turns

             them into an array rather than splitting at a space.

-          * The #sub method will substitute a single occurrence of a variable.

-            Like the find & replace in word.
-To use this method you have to

-            specify two arguments:  1st the substring you want to replace & 2nd

-            the string you would like to replace it with.

-          * The #gsub method which stands for global substitute is lie the

-            replace all in word.
-Using this method will replace ALL occurrences.

-            As with the #sub method, you have to specify the two arguments.